Pacioretty scores twice, Golden Knights beat Avalanche 5-2

+LAS VEGAS (AP) — If there’s been one knock on the Vegas Golden Knights this season, it’s been they’ve only dominated the lower half of the West Division.

+They knocked that notion and their top contender back to Denver in convincing fashion Wednesday night.

-LAS VEGAS (AP) — Max Pacioretty scored twice to lead the Vegas Golden Knights to a 5-2 win over the Colorado Avalanche on Wednesday night in a matchup of the West Division’s top teams.
+Max Pacioretty scored twice to lead the Golden Knights to a 5-2 win over the Colorado Avalanche in a matchup of the division’s top teams.

 Vegas, which has won a franchise-best 10 in a row, now leads Colorado by six points, with the Avalanche having a game in hand.
 The Golden Knights have outscored teams 45-17 during their win streak.